-ORIGINAL SONG: "Desperado", The Eagles, 1973.
-"Desperado" is also the name of the second studio album recorded by the band.
+MUSICAL UNDERPINNINGS: "Desperado", The Eagles, 1973.
+"Desperado", in addition to being the name of a sound-track, is also the title of the second studio album recorded by the band.

 SATIRE COMPOSED: Giorgio Coniglio, March 2018.